mikepartelow/mikepartelow.github.io/docs/_posts/2024-07-06-prometheus-grafana-and-a-useful-dashboard.md

 Both charts required a little bit of customization to support mounting their Ingress URLs at subpaths.
 I want to navigate to `http://my-homelab/prometheus` and `http://my-homelab/grafana`.
 By default, both Prometheus and Grafana ingresses mount at `/`.

-I configured the Ingress in both Helm chart Values to rewrite URLs.
+I configured both Ingresses to rewrite URLs.

 - [Prometheus Values](https://github.com/mikepartelow/homeslice/blob/5f30888a2ff898a5ad43a425208bb2c715777ef9/pulumi/monitoring/prometheus.py#L33)
 - [Grafana Values](https://github.com/mikepartelow/homeslice/blob/5f30888a2ff898a5ad43a425208bb2c715777ef9/pulumi/monitoring/grafana.py#L31)